thekubebuddy/letsencrypt-on-gke/README.md

 $ gcloud compute addresses delete nginx-ing-ip --region us-central1
 ```

-### Deploying the ingress for the "hello-app" without TLS
+### Ingress for the "hello-app" without TLS

-* Before deploying properly change the host as per needed within the ingress file
+* Before deploying change the host-name as per needed within the ingress file
 ```
 kubectl apply -f ./ingress.yaml
 ```

-* Validate the ingress endpoint either by mapping the hostname to the **/et/hosts** file or more like mapping the ingress hostname with the ingress IP in the respective cloud DNS provider(or CloudDNS if primarily using)
+* Validate the ingress endpoint either by mapping the hostname to the **/etc/hosts** file or mapping the ingress hostname with the ingress IP in the respective cCoud DNS provider(or CloudDNS if primarily used)

-### Setting the Let's Encrypt
+### Setting-up the Let's Encrypt

 * Installing the cert-manager on the GKE cluster
 ```